robinrendle/robinrendle.com/src/pages/notes/tilt.md

 > With the advent of the variable font format, I like to think that a designer is freed from the traditional layout of a family of type.
 Tilt doesn’t give a designer variable control over the parameters you might expect — such as weight and width — but instead lets you dial in the “Horizontal Rotation” (HROT) and “Vertical Rotation” (VROT) of the tilting letterforms.

 Even if this type family didn’t have all this fancy variable font stuff I would still be enamored by it.
 So I’m gonna bookmark the heck out of this and use it in my next project.
+Heck yeah.